WJakubowska/NeuralSurfacePriors/README.md

  <img src="teaser.png" />

-This repository contains the pytorch implementation for the paper [Neural Surface Priors for Editable Gaussian Splatting](https://arxiv.org/abs/2411.18311)
+This repository contains the implementation for the paper [Neural Surface Priors for Editable Gaussian Splatting](https://arxiv.org/abs/2411.18311)